 24 March is World Tuberculosis Day.
 Tuberculosis is curable and preventable – yet 1.8 million people died as a result of it in 2015 alone, meaning it ranks alongside HIV as the world’s most deadly infectious disease.
 This graphic take a look at the basics of the disease, and how it can be treated.

-When we’re suffering from a bacterial infection, a trip to the doctors to be prescribed antibiotics is commonplace.
-However, there are a wide range of antibiotics available, and they vary both in their usage and their mechanism of action.
-This graphic summarises the major classes, and also gives a brief insight into the manner in which they […]
+When we’re suffering from a bacterial infection, a trip to the doctor to be prescribed antibiotics is commonplace.
+However, there is a wide range of antibiotics available, and they vary both in their usage and their mechanism of action.
+This graphic summarises the major classes, and also gives a brief insight into how they combat bacterial infections; we’ll also consider each of the groups in turn, as well as bacterial resistance to each.